-It can take up to 3 business days to process the lump sum remittance.
+It might take up to 3 business days to process the lump sum remittance.
 All regular remittances are paused during the processing period.

-You will receive a confirmation email when your lump sum remittance is complete.
+You receive a confirmation email when your lump sum remittance is complete.

 For the purpose of calculating remittance, your store's daily sales revenue includes every order that was marked as paid that day, regardless of the source of the order, how payment was processed, or whether the order was later refunded or canceled.